 - Food coloring, optional

 - Cream butter and 1/2 cup sugar until light and fluffy.
-Add eggs, one at a time, beating well after each addition.
+Add eggs, 1 at a time, beating well after each addition.
 In another bowl, whisk flour and baking powder; gradually beat into creamed mixture to form a dough.
 Divide dough in half; shape each into a rectangle.
-Wrap in plastic; refrigerate 1 hour.
+Wrap and refrigerate 1 hour.

 - Meanwhile, in a small saucepan over medium heat, combine pears and remaining sugar.
 Cook and stir until sugar is dissolved and pears are softened, 6-8 minutes.
 In a small bowl, mix cornstarch and water until smooth; stir into pear mixture.
 Return to a boil, stirring constantly; cook and stir 1-2 minutes or until thickened.
 Remove from heat; cool.
 Stir in raspberries.

 - Preheat oven to 350°.
-On a lightly floured surface, roll one half of dough into a 15x8-in. rectangle.
+On a lightly floured surface, roll half the dough into a 15x8-in. rectangle.
 Cut into ten 4x3-in. rectangles.
-Transfer to parchment paper-lined baking sheets; spoon about 2 tablespoons filling over each pastry to within 1/2 in. of edges.
+Transfer to parchment-lined baking sheets; spoon about 2 tablespoons filling over each pastry to within 1/2 in. of edges.
 Roll remaining dough into a 15x8-in. rectangle; cut into ten 4x3-in. rectangles and place over filling.
 Press edges with a fork to seal.
 Whisk egg white and 1 tablespoon milk; brush over pastries.
 Bake until golden brown and filling is bubbly, 20-25 minutes.

 - Remove from baking sheets to wire racks to cool.
 For icing, mix confectioners’ sugar and enough of remaining milk to reach desired consistency; tint with food coloring if desired.
 Spread or drizzle on pastries.